 “Through Fulbright, top students of our university are representing us around the globe.
 They go abroad not only as U.S. citizens, but also as UA citizens.
 They strengthen the profile of the UA as a place of distinction around the world.”

 The UA also has a history as a top producer for the Fulbright U.S. Scholar Program, having achieved that designation five times since 2009.
 This program provides teaching, research or consulting opportunities abroad for faculty members and administrators.

-Dale LaFleur, senior director of international partnerships at the Office of Global Initiatives, acts as the UA’s Fulbright scholar liaison.
+Dale LaFleur, senior director of international partnerships at UA Global, acts as the UA’s Fulbright scholar liaison.
 She participated in a Fulbright Administrator Seminar to Japan in 2013, which strengthened her ability to form meaningful partnerships with international institutions.